adscorp100/mdhomecarebuild/src/content/blog/support-at-home-program-2025-complete-guide.md

 image: "/assets/homecare.webp"
 ---

 The **Support at Home Program** represents the most significant transformation of Australia's aged care system in decades.
 Launching from July 1, 2025, this revolutionary program will replace the current Commonwealth Home Support Programme (CHSP) and Home Care Packages system, creating a unified, streamlined approach to aged care support.
+You can read more about the [changes from the old Home Care Package system here](/blog/home-care-package-changes-the-new-support-at-home-program).
 This comprehensive guide explains everything you need to know about the **Support at Home Program 2025**, including changes, benefits, eligibility, and how to prepare for the transition.

 ## What is the Support at Home Program?